 I’ve been healed in response to prayer many times.
 The most dramatic event happened during my sophomore year of high school.
-I was colporteuring at the time, but it was becoming increasingly difficult for me to walk due to knee injuries.
+I was colporteuring (selling books door-to-door) at the time, but it was becoming increasingly difficult for me to walk due to knee injuries.
 The worst of the injuries had happened the year before—I had dislocated my right knee skiing, almost completely tearing both my ACL and MCL and damaging my meniscus.
 My right knee hadn’t healed well after the accident, and the condition of both of my knees had been steadily deteriorating for several months.

-We always began our afternoons of colporteuring with worship and prayer, and that day, one of the girls asked God for a miracle.
+We always began our afternoons of colporteuring with a brief devotional and prayer, and that day, one of the girls asked God for a miracle.
 I didn’t think anything of it at the time, and when we were done with our devotional, I hobbled out to our van and hoisted myself up into it with my arms.
 When we arrived in town, our leader dropped me off, and as soon as I started walking down the sidewalk, I noticed that I was almost walking without pain—the only discomfort I felt at all was a twinge in my right patellar ligament.
 I asked God if He could take that pain away too, and it vanished immediately, confirming to me that my new ability to walk, rather than hobble, was a direct result of God answering my friend’s prayer for a miracle.
 Again, this was only one of the times I was miraculously healed in response to prayer.